New Zealand School Journal: Early 20th century

 Until the 1940s editions of the journal generally did not attribute stories and articles to a particular author, and featured an emphasis on text rather than illustration.
 For the first year of publication there were in fact no illustrations, with limited drawings being introduced in the second year, and until the 1940s, the majority of illustrations were obtained from overseas artists.
 The journal was initially delivered to individual children free of charge and only began being delivered in bulk to schools in the late 1940s.
 In 1914 use of the journal in state schools became compulsory.
 Janet Frame, one of New Zealand's best-known authors, remembered being inspired by the poetry in the journal during her childhood in the 1930s.

 In October 1914, the journal published the poem If— by British author Rudyard Kipling without first asking permission.
 Spencer wrote to Kipling's publisher to inform them of the publication and ask of any "reasonable fee" that would be required.
 In response, Kipling accused the journal of breaching his copyright, advising that he had refused permission to other publications, and sought payment of 50 pounds sterling (a significant sum at the time).
 Spencer, backed by the Department of Education and New Zealand's Solicitor-General, refused on the basis that the New Zealand government was not bound by copyright laws.
 There is no record of whether a resolution was ever reached.

 In its early years, the journal included regular content relating to Māori people and culture, in part because of a belief that Māori were a dying race and their culture needed to be recorded and remembered.
-Early articles on the Moriori people of the Chatham Islands included racist inaccuracies (for example in the July 1916 edition, which described them as lazy and unfriendly, and said that they preceded Māori people in New Zealand).
+Early articles on the Moriori people of the Chatham Islands included racist inaccuracies (for example the July 1916 edition described Moriori as lazy and unfriendly, and said that they preceded Māori people in New Zealand).
 In 2010 three special editions were published to correct these inaccuracies, and the New Zealand government also officially apologised for them in settlement of the Moriori Waitangi Tribunal claim.
 Historian Michael King said in Penguin History of New Zealand (2003) that "for hundreds of thousands of New Zealand children, the version of Moriori history carried in the School Journal and other publications which drew from that source, reinforced over 60-odd years by primary school teachers, was the one that lodged in the national imagination".
 In King's view, the journal was also responsible for popularising both Percy Smith's inaccurate story of Kupe and the belief that Aotearoa is the traditional Māori name for New Zealand, which King disputed.